 Well if you want a cute, fun, loving dog that wants to be 'doted' on fill out an application and I will take a look and give you a shout if you sound like my 'soul mate'!

-A dog is a lifetime commitment.
-The dogs in our system find themselves there, for the most part, because their humans did not have the same loyalty to them as they did to their owners :( We do not take the adoption process lightly, and will do everything in our power to make sure the dog is placed correctly the first time around for your sake and theirs.
+A pet is a lifetime commitment.
+The dogs and cats in our system find themselves there, for the most part, because their humans did not have the same loyalty to them as they did to their owners.
+We do not take the adoption process lightly, and will do everything in our power to make sure the animal is placed correctly the first time around for your sake and theirs.
 Thank you for choosing to adopt not shop!

 Your message has been sent to 2nd Chance 4 Life Rescue.